nforgeio/RaspberryDebugger/README.md

 The new **Raspberry Debugger** Visual Studio extension allows you to code your application on a Windows workstation and then build and debug it on a Raspberry by just pressing **F5 - Start Debugging**.

-### Known Issues
-* Only one project in an solution gets transferred to Raspberry Pi

 ### Requirements

 * Windows 10/11